fceja/bingo_game/README.md

 # bingo_game
 Description
 ---
-Bingo Card Game using vanilla JavaScript
+Bingo Card Game using vanilla JavaScript.

+The game resets after user has selected 5 squares in a row, column, or diagonal.

 Installation
 ---